uber/aresdb/README.md

 Configure
 ---------
-Run following commands to generate makefile:
+Run the following commands to generate makefile:
 ```
 cmake -DQUERY_MODE=DEVICE .
 ```

-Alternatively, if you want to run the query in CPU mode, run following commands:
+Alternatively, if you want to run the query in CPU mode, run the following commands:
 ```
 cmake -DQUERY_MODE=HOST .
 ```